Boutique Air: United Airlines

 Boutique Air announced a new codeshare agreement with United Airlines on May 23, 2018.
-Customers can book their entire itinerary under a single reservation for through ticketing and baggage transfer to their final destination.
-MileagePlus members can earn miles on eligible Boutique Air flights.
-Since Boutique has a codeshare with United Airlines, passengers with United Club memberships can access the lounge even if they are not flying with United.
+Customers could book their entire itinerary under a single reservation for through ticketing and baggage transfer to their final destination.
+MileagePlus members could also earn miles on eligible Boutique Air flights.
+Since Boutique had a codeshare with United Airlines, passengers with United Club memberships can access the lounge even if they are not flying with United.
+In late 2024, United Airlines terminated the codeshare with Boutique Air but still maintains a basic interline agreement.

 American Airlines

 In December 2018, Boutique launched a new interline agreement with American Airlines.
-Similar to the codeshare with United, customers can book all flights under a single reservation for flow through ticketing and baggage transfers to their final destination.
+Similar to the agreement with United, customers can book all flights under a single reservation for flow through ticketing and baggage transfers to their final destination.

-United Aviate

-In 2020, United Airlines launched a flow-through program called United Aviate.
-Boutique Air pilots can enter the Aviate Experience Build Entry Point.
-Pilots undergo an evaluation that includes employment history, panel interviews, technical skill inventory and a personality and cultural fit inventory.
-Once accepted into the program, pilots will have access to travel privileges, site tours, development events, coaching, United leadership interaction, and a direct path to United Airlines.
-When the applicant has earned their ATP certificate, they can transition to one of the United Express Aviate partners.
-The choices include CommutAir and Mesa Airlines.
-Once the minimum service requirements with United Express are met, the applicant will be eligible to transition to a First Officer position with United.
-As of October 2022, Boutique Air has been removed from the Aviate program.

 Boutique Car

-In 2017, Boutique started a new rental car service called 'Boutique Car'.
+In 2017, Boutique started a rental car service called 'Boutique Car'.
 This service provides ground transportation options for communities that have no other options and complements Boutique's EAS proposals.
 Two locations currently utilize this service: